Evolution of Worcestershire county boundaries since 1844: 1888–1958

+Local Government Act 1888

-Worcestershire County Council or the administrative county of Worcestershire came into existence following the Local Government Act 1888 and was a level of subnational division of England used for the purposes of local government from 1889.
-This new structure replaced or 'superseded' many of the administrative functions carried out by the quarter sessions of Worcestershire.
+The Local Government Act 1888 created the administrative counties of England and their respective county councils, and came into effect on 1 April 1889.
+The administrative county of Worcestershire was governed by Worcestershire County Council, in a new structure that replaced or 'superseded' many of the administrative functions carried out by the quarter sessions of Worcestershire.
 The administrative county covered the historic shire of Worcestershire, except for two newly designated county boroughs at Dudley and Worcester (The City and County of Worcester).
-A 'county borough' was a 'single tier' authority and regarded within the Local Government Act 1888 as independent of county council jurisdiction or an "administrative county of itself".
+A county borough was a single-tier authority, regarded within the Local Government Act 1888 as independent of county council jurisdiction or an "administrative county of itself".
 This was due to the size of the general population or historic status as 'Counties Corporate'.
 The Act also ensured that Worcestershire's boundaries for what was classified as "non-administrative purposes" would match that of the administrative county (including the county boroughs in most cases).
-The non-administrative purposes were stated to be "sheriff, lieutenant (custos rotulorum), justices, militia, coroner, or other".
-Thus resembling the functions of modern ceremonial counties.
+The non-administrative purposes were stated to be "sheriff, lieutenant (custos rotulorum), justices, militia, coroner, or other", thus resembling the functions of modern ceremonial counties.